 North America is leading the Infectious Disease Testing Market

 North America dominated the market with the highest revenue share of 38.5% owing to several key factors.
 The increasing prevalence of infectious diseases, such as respiratory infections and sexually transmitted diseases, raised the demand for diagnostic testing across healthcare settings.
-For example, the Centers for Disease Control and Prevention (CDC) reported a 16% increase in tuberculosis cases in the U.S. in 2023 compared to the previous year.
+For example, the Centers for Disease Control and Prevention (CDC) reported a 16% increase in tuberculosis cases in the US in 2023 compared to the previous year.
 Advancements in diagnostic technologies, including point-of-care testing and molecular diagnostics, significantly improved the speed and accuracy of disease detection, contributing to the market’s growth.

 The widespread adoption of these technologies in healthcare facilities increased the accessibility of testing, especially in outpatient and emergency care settings.
 Additionally, increased healthcare spending and government initiatives aimed at improving disease surveillance and control further fueled market expansion.
 The growing reliance on faster and more accurate diagnostic tools, particularly for emerging infectious diseases, also played a critical role in strengthening the market’s growth trajectory.